 This course explores literature by resident authors in the Southwest since 1850.
-The course explores writings by visitors to the Southwest, as well as social institutions of the region as revealed in novels, plays, and poetry.
-(ENG 2713 - Area I).
+The course explores writings by visitors to the Southwest, as well as social

 ENG 271 Women in Literature (3)

 This course explores unique and surprising portrayals of women in literature beginning from the time of the ancient Greeks, through Medieval, Renaissance, and Victorian periods, ending with Modern Twentieth Century women.